bbatsov/batsov.com/_posts/2013-08-14-android-is-not-better-neither-is-ios.markdown

 * few tablet optimized apps
 * most apps still debut first on iOS and arrive on Android a few months later (although not nearly as much as 5 years ago)
-* you're trusting an advertising company with all your personal data :smile:
+* you're trusting an advertising company with all your personal data

 ## On iOS